 How to Submit Samples for Analysis

-- Follow the instructions for collecting field samples.
+1. Follow instructions in the video above for collecting field samples.

-- Make sure the sample contains about 2-3 cups of soil.
+3. Make sure each sample contains about 2-3 cups of soil.

 Soil Testing Laboratory, University of Minnesota